wfreeman8/GoAlbumApi/README.md

 * require Authorization password to be encoded
 * add backend validation to endpoints
 * handle logging and exceptions better, return errors in response
+* add whitelisting domains to config.json and setup CORS middleware to respect that